Women do not find street harassment flattering, we must start treating it as grave ordeal with devastating repercussions.

 Dear Mr Manmohan Singh, many Pakistanis will refuse to admit this but most of us would like to be considered eligible for Indian nationality.

-Perhaps what is most disappointing is the knowledge that it is not just hate-mongering militants spewing venom against Pakistani Shias in the country.
+What is most disappointing is that it is not just hate-mongering militants spewing venom against Pakistani Shias.

 The color white in the Pakistani flag that represents our minorities should be replaced with black for the dismal future we offer to them as citizens of this state.